 Native to Mexico the Flor de Mayo is an heirloom, pink bean.
 In central and northern Mexico it is one of the most in demand beans commercially.
 Adaptability issues have prevented the Flor de Mayo bean from having commercial success in the United States.
 Recently expanding Hispanic markets in the United States have created a demand for pink beans such as Flor de Mayo.
 As a result plant breeders have worked to create new beans which use the Flor de Mayo as a parent and breed in disease resistance and drought tolerance to create similar bean varieties which are able to better thrive in the growing conditions of the United States.
 One such bean created is the gypsy rose which was bread to be adaptive to the growing climate of Michigan.

-People have spotted Flor de Mayo Shelling Beans using the Specialty Produce app for iPhone and Android.
+Someone spotted Flor de Mayo Shelling Beans using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.